ksgriggs/terraform/README.md

 # terraform
 Terraform configurations for AWS tasks.

-You will need to create a tfvars file with the following variables:
+For aws-ec2-instance you will need to create a tfvars file with the following variables:

 instance_type
 key_name